wildfly-extras/wildfly-mp-reactive-feature-pack/README.md

 Layer Dependencies:
 * `cdi` - From WildFly's Full Feature Pack.
 It contains the `weld` subsystem which implements Jakarta EE CDI.

+#### reactive-streams-operators-rxjava2
+This layer enables the use of classes for RxJjava2, e.g. `io.reactivex.Flowable` and `io.reactivex.Single`.

+If provisioned, you will get:
+* Transactions extended to the end of methods returning an RxJava2 type, assuming that you have also provisioned `context-propagation`
+* Automatic context propagation for RxJava2 classes, again assuming that you have also provisioned `context-propagation`
+* REST endpoints returning an RxJava2 type will be treated as asynchronous calls

+Layer Dependencies:
+* `reactive-streams-operators` - From this feature pack, as described in this document.

 ### reactive-messaging
 The `reactive-messaging` layer installs the `microprofile-reactive-messaging-smallrye` subsystem,